-- (a) Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"), the National Association of Securities Dealers, Inc. ("NASD" or "Association"), through its wholly owned subsidiary, NASD Dispute Resolution, Inc. ("NASD Dispute Resolution"), is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposed rule change to the NASD Code of Arbitration Procedure ("Code") to reorganize the current rules, simplify the language, codify current practices, and implement several substantive changes.
+Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange (a) Act of 1934 ("Act"), the National Association of Securities Dealers, Inc. ("NASD" or "Association"), through its wholly owned subsidiary, NASD Dispute Resolution, Inc. ("NASD Dispute Resolution"), is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposed rule change to the NASD Code of Arbitration Procedure ("Code") to reorganize the current rules, simplify the language, codify current practices, and implement several substantive changes.
 NASD is proposing to reorganize its current dispute resolution rules (Rules 10000 et seq.) into three separate procedural codes: the NASD Code of Arbitration Procedure for Customer Disputes ("Customer Code"); the NASD Code of Arbitration Procedure for Industry Disputes ("Industry Code"); and the NASD Code of Mediation Procedure ("Mediation Code").
 The three new codes will replace the current Code in its entirety.
 NASD is also proposing to make certain substantive amendments to the Code as described herein.
-This rule filing contains the proposed Customer Code, the text of which is attached as an exhibit.
-Also, a chart comparing the current Code and the proposed Customer Code is attached as an exhibit.2 An old-to-new conversion guide will be posted on the Web site at www.nasd.com. - (b) The proposed rule change will require amendments to the NASD Discovery Guide and Document Production Lists ("Discovery Guide").
+This rule filing contains the proposed Customer Code, the text of which is attached as an exhibit.1 Also, a chart comparing the current Code and the proposed Customer Code is attached as an exhibit.2 An old-to-new conversion guide will be posted on the Web site at www.nasd.com.

+(b) The proposed rule change will require amendments to the NASD Discovery Guide and Document Production Lists ("Discovery Guide").
 As described below, much of the substance of the current Discovery Guide has been included in the proposed Customer Code (see proposed Rules 12505-12511).
 Therefore, the Discovery Guide has been amended to retain only the information, including the Document Production Lists, not incorporated into the proposed Customer Code.
 The text of the proposed amendments to the Discovery Guide is attached as an exhibit.

-The Industry Code and the Mediation Code have been filed separately with the Commission as SR-NASD-2004-011 and SR-NASD-2004-013, respectively.
+1 The Industry Code and the Mediation Code have been filed separately with the Commission as SR-NASD-2004-011 and SR-NASD-2004-013, respectively.

-For purposes of this filing, the version of the current Code used in the comparison and conversion charts reflects all pending Dispute Resolution rule filings filed with the Commission, except SR-NASD-2004-042 (Foreign Hearing Locations), and all Dispute Resolution rule filings approved by the Commission since the proposed rule change was filed on October 15, 2003.
+2 For purposes of this filing, the version of the current and proposed Codes used in the comparison and conversion charts reflects all Dispute Resolution rule filings approved by the Commission since the proposed rule change was filed on October 15, 2003.